aws-samples/distributed-load-testing-using-aws-fargate/README.md

 ## Distributed Load Testing Using Fargate

-This solution walks you through a prescriptive implementation of Distributed Load Testing using [AWS Fargate](https://aws.amazon.com/fargate) and [Taurus](https://gettaurus.org).
+This project launches a solution that runs Distributed Load Tests using [AWS Fargate](https://aws.amazon.com/fargate) and [Taurus](https://gettaurus.org).
 You can use it to test your services under high stress scenarios and understand it's behavior and scalability.